 than half-rate Maternity, Paternity, Adoptive or Health and Safety Benefit when

 How to apply

 To claim half of an additional social welfare payment, you apply in the normal way.
-You should fill out the correct payment application form and return it to the Department of Social Protection.
+You should fill out the correct payment application form and return it to the Department of Employment Affairs and Social Protection.
 The return address is printed on the application form.